ConPaaS-team/conpaas/docs/installation.rst

 that is going to be generated.
 Since these two flags can take either value true of false, we distinguish four cases:

-#. nutshell = false, container = false: In this case a standard VM is generated
+#. nutshell = false, container = false: In this case a standard ConPaaS VM
-   and the nutshell configurations are not taken into consideration.
+   image is generated and the nutshell configurations are not taken into consideration.
+   This is the default configuration which should be used when ConPaaS is deployed on a standard cloud.

 #. nutshell = false, container = true: In this case the user indicates that the
    image that will be generated will be a LXC container image.
 This image is similar to a standard VM one, but it does not contain a kernel installation.

 #. nutshell = true, container = false.
 In this case a Nutshell image is generated
-   and a standard VM image will be embedded in it.
-This case can be useful in case the user is using a nested cloud environment based on standard VMs.
+   and a standard ConPaaS VM image will be embedded in it.
+This configuraiton should be used for deploying ConPaaS in nested standard VMs within a single VM.

 #. nutshell = true, container = true.
 Similar to the previous case, a Nutshell image
-   is generated but in this time a container image is embedded in it instead of a VM one.
+   is generated but this time a container image is embedded in it instead of a VM one.
    Therefore, in order to generate a Nutshell based on contaners make sure to set these flags to this configuration.
+This is the default configuraiton for our distribution of nutshell.

 Another important setting for generating the Nutshell image is also the path to a direcotry containing the ConPaaS tarballs (cps*.tar.gz files).